-The Chair of the committee conducts the procedure for the hearing.
+The Hearing Officer conducts the procedure for the hearing.
 The procedure for hearings is as follows:

 The Student Conduct Committee must have a 3⁄4 quorum to hold a hearing.
 A 3⁄4 quorum must be present at all times during the hearing including deliberations and sanctioning.